KumarRobotics/AllocNet/README.md

 wstool init && wstool merge utils.rosinstall && wstool update
 catkin build
 ```
 The default mode is set to the GPU version.
-To switch to the CPU, navigate to line 29 in the 'learning_planning.cpp' file and replace 'device(torch::kGPU)' with 'device(torch::kCPU)'.
+To switch to the CPU, navigate to line 29 in the 'learning_planning.hpp' file and replace 'device(torch::kGPU)' with 'device(torch::kCPU)'.
 After making this change, recompile the code for the updates to take effect.

+You can also check: - [Installing C++ Distributions of PyTorch](https://pytorch.org/cppdocs/installing.html)

 ### 3. Run